sinricpro/help-docs/pages/tutorials/general/device-creation-wizard.md

 > ✅ **Recommendation**:
 > Use manufacturer specs or a watt-meter for accurate values.

+### Restore Device State When Connect

+When this feature is enabled, the SinricPro server automatically sends the device’s most recent state—such as power status, brightness, custom settings, and other relevant data—immediately after the device reconnects.

+For example, if your device was turned **on** before it went offline, the server will send an `onPowerState` callback with the value `true` as soon as the connection is reestablished, restoring the device to its last known state.

+Certainly!
+Here's a clearer and more illustrative rewrite with concrete examples:

+### Custom Settings in SinricPro

+Custom Settings allow you to define and manage your own device or module specific configuration parameters beyond the standard capabilities provided by SinricPro.

+For example, you could use Custom Settings to:
+- Enable or disable a built-in LED on or off,
+- Set minimum SSID strength to connect to a SSID,
+- Set a **temperature offset** for a thermostat,
+-  **automatic reboot** after a firmware update,
+- Configure a **default brightness level** for startup.

 ---

 > 🛠️ Need firmware integration help?
 Check our SDKs for ESP8266, ESP32, Arduino, and more at [sinric.pro](https://sinric.pro).